This Month in Rust GameDev #23 - June 2021

 Rafx is a multi-backend renderer that optionally integrates with the distill asset pipeline.

-This month, the asset pipeline received almost all the attention.
-A custom blender add-on was prototyped, and several project layouts were tested to decide on "best practices" to recommend for anyone that wants to use rafx with 3d assets.
+decide on “best practices” to recommend for anyone that wants to use rafx

 Using a custom add-on will enable a workflow that supports large scenes with many assets.
 The add-on currently exports textures, materials, meshes, models (a collection of meshes of varying LOD levels), and prefabs (a list of lights, meshes, etc. to place in the world).